bmeurant/technical-docs/software-architecture/architectural-patterns/message-queue.md

 2.  **[What is a Message Queue?](https://www.youtube.com/watch?v=xErwDaOc-Gs)**

     **Jamil Spain** from **IBM Technology** explains what a **Message Queue** is, defining it as an architectural technique for asynchronous communication in distributed applications.
-The video breaks down the concepts of messages and queues, provides examples like email, and discusses different messaging patterns (point-to-point, pub/sub, request-reply) and the benefits of decoupling and scalability.ity.ecoupling and scalability.
+The video breaks down the concepts of messages and queues, provides examples like email, and discusses different messaging patterns (point-to-point, [[publish-subscribe|pub/sub]], request-reply) and the benefits of decoupling and scalability.